 Raw Honey has been used for therapeutic purposes for thousands of years and practised by many cultures.
 Honey was considered sacred due to its wonderfully sweet properties as well as its rarity.
 It was used in religious ceremonies and to embalm the deceased.
 Ancient Egyptians used honey to treat wounds, and traditional Ayurvedic medicine used it to treat indigestion and imbalances in the body.

-Today, Honey has undergone resurgence mainly due to is naturally anti-bacterial, antiseptic, anti-microbial and anti-fungal properties.
+Today, Honey has undergone resurgence mainly due to its natural anti-bacterial, antiseptic, anti-microbial and anti-fungal properties.
 Furthermore, Honey is a humectant, meaning it attracts, preserves, and retains moisture.
-It is these properties, combined with the properties of clay that make it the perfect addition to clay face masks and corroborates our old adage that unless you can eat it or drink it, you shouldn’t put it on your skin.
+It is these properties, combined with the properties of clay that make it the perfect addition to clay face masks and corroborate our old adage that unless you can eat it or drink it, you shouldn’t put it on your skin.

 Honey and clay together make a lovely soothing, rehydrating mask that leaves your skin squeaky clean, fresh and glowing.
 To make your own Honey and Clay Mask you will need:

 A small bowl made from wood, porcelain, glass or pottery